RaminRabani/book-list-app-2021/README.md

 ## Setup Instructions

-First fork and clone the repository.
+First clone the repository to your local machine.
 Next, in the project directory, you can run:

 ### `yarn start`